AthenaModel/kite/README.md

 * It seems to be possible to create starkits and starpacks as "zipkits" given AT 8.6 and vfs::zip without using tclapp.
 This would be a major step forward, as we could then do without TDK, but would require pulling packages from a teapot into the local vfs.
-* Installing local packages (libkits) into ~/.teapot, perhaps as .tms.